 So, What Can We Do?

 Learning about the prevalence of child sex abuse in our world is important, but it can also make you feel helpless.
 The good news is that we aren’t powerless in the fight against this evil.
 I don’t believe in living in fear and allowing it to cripple us.
 There are risks to leaving the house each day, but we all do it anyway, right?
-If we use safe practices, educate ourselves, and use our best judgement, we can protect our children and significantly reduce their risk of being sexually abused.
+If we use safe practices, educate ourselves, and use our best judgment, we can protect our children and significantly reduce their risk of being sexually abused.

 Start by talking to your kids.